 On the small works roster and other bid processes, small businesses feel as though they are unable to express interest because they are not set up to be a prime contractor.
-Study and
+Study and review the potential for creating a platform or process for contractors to express interest in becoming a sub-contractor.
+For more information, see "barriers to participation" section of the report.

-Future Study Recommendation 9: Evaluate possibilities for electronic solicitations for all competitive bidding (only available for SWR) Priority (Kristin)
+Future Study Recommendation 9: Evaluate possibilities for electronic solicitations for all competitive bidding (only available for SWR)